Vanhuyne/food-order-microservice/README.md

 6. Notification Service
 7. Frontend (Angular)

+## Description

+This project implements a food delivery system using microservices architecture.
+Each service is responsible for a specific domain:

 - **API Gateway**: Acts as a single entry point for all client requests, routing them to appropriate services.
 - **Eureka Service Discovery**: Allows services to find and communicate with each other without hard-coding hostname and port.
 - **User Service**: Manages user accounts and authentication.